johanley/almanac/README.md

 - *selecting* the data-points at the start and end of the new list

 For the daily entries in the almanac, the daily high temperature is shown as a kind of vertical "thermometer" on the right hand side.
-The black dash indicates the normal high for that day, while the enclosing grey bar indicates the 80%-range for the daily high temperature, also for that day.
+The black dash indicates the normal high for that day, while the enclosing grey bar indicates the 80%-range for the daily high temperature (also for that day).

 ### Abbreviations